Thomvis/thomvis.github.io/_posts/2015-11-26-async-swift.md

 }
 {% endhighlight %}

-The compiler would be able to automatically generate a `dataTaskWithURL(_:)` that returns an `(async NSData, async NSURLResponse)` tuple because it could automatically wrap the method with the same name that takes a `completionHandler` as the final parameter, similar to how NSError inout parameters result in throwing functions.
+The compiler would be able to automatically generate a `dataTaskWithURL(_:)` that returns an `(async NSData, async NSURLResponse)` tuple because it could automatically wrap the [method](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/#//apple_ref/occ/instm/NSURLSession/dataTaskWithURL:completionHandler:) with the same name that takes a `completionHandler` parameter, similar to how NSError inout parameters are converted to throwing functions.

 By passing the async data into the UIImage initialiser, the initialiser becomes asynchronous as well.
 This could happen automatically as you pass asynchronous values to methods that expect their synchronous counterparts.

+Another source for asynchronous values is a threading/scheduling mechanism like Grand Central Dispatch.
+Consider the following example of an asynchronous function that takes an image and preforms the expensive blur operation on the global queue:

+{% highlight swift %}
+func blurImage(image: UIImage, radius: Int) -> async UIImage {

+    var blurredImage: async UIImage
+    dispatch_async(globalQueue) {
+        blurredImage = // expensive blur operation
+    }

+    return blurredImage
+}
+{% endhighlight %}

+We're defining an asynchronous value in the function scope, before dispatching to the global queue.
+While the image is being blurred, the async UIImage is returned to the caller.
+When the blur operation is done, the image is set and becomes available through the returned async value.

+To substantiate my argument that this approach is at least somewhat feasible, let's have a look at how similar this looks to code that uses Futures (and Promises, which produce Futures).

+{% highlight swift %}
+func blurImage(image: UIImage, radius: Int) -> Future<UIImage, E> {

+    var blurredImage = Promise<UIImage, E>()

+    dispatch_async(globalQueue) {
+        blurredImage.complete(/** blurred image **/)
+    }

+    return blurredImage.future
+}
+{% endhighlight %}

 For a lot of functions, operators included, the compiler could just generate asynchronous variants on the fly.
-For other situations, e.g. when there's IO involved, there should be a way to turn an asynchronous type into a regular type:
+For other situations, e.g. when there's IO involved, there should be a way to turn an asynchronous type into their synchronous counterparts:

 {% highlight swift %}
 let asyncImage = session.fetchImage(url)
                         .imageFlippedForRightToLeftLayoutDirection()